derricknguyen12/cse150a_project/README.md

 Points of Improvement:

+- Feature selection: We could perform thorough feature selection in order to pick the features that would help recommend games the best, as we currently just chose the ones we believed would be the most impactful.
+- Feature engineering: We could create new features that show the interaction of features, such as the ratio of playtime to price to see if the game is a good deal.
+- Data Preprocessing: Currently in the data preprocessing, we drop all rows that contain NaN values as we had a lot of data making it feasible.
+In the future, instead of just dropping them all, we can think about ways to impute values that are missing based on similar games.
 - Handling Outliers: Gaussian Naive Bayes assumes normally distributed features, but real-world data often contains skewness and outliers.
-Applying log transformations or scaling methods (e.g., standardization) could improve the distribution of features and enhance performance.
+Applying log transformations or scaling methods like standardization could improve the distribution of features and improve performance.
-- Class Conditional Probability Smoothing: If some games have very few recommendations, their estimated probabilities could be unreliable.
-Laplace smoothing or alternative regularization techniques could prevent probabilities from collapsing to zero
+- Smoothing: If some games have very few recommendations, their estimated probabilities could be unreliable.
+We could implement Laplace smoothing to prevent probabilities from collapsing to zero
-- Tree-Based Models: These models can capture complex feature interactions better than Naive Bayes and might improve accuracy.
+- Hybrid model: Right now, we are using a Gaussian Naive Bayes because we have a continuous variable (review ratio) in our feature set.
+To improve performance, we can implement a hybrid naive bayes model that combines both Gaussian Naive Bayes for continuous variables and Categorical Naive Bayes for categorical variables.
+This may work better for the encoded categorical variables like genre, price tier, and playtime tier where the we can calculate the probabilities using using MLE rather than assuming a Gaussian distribution.
+By combining the two, we may get a more accurate classification.

 ## Citations: